flan/staticdhcpd/README.md

   * Your employer won't let you run anything without an SLA
     * You're probably looking for solutions in the wrong place
   * You actually **want** to have a hard time upgrading from one version to the next
-    * staticDHCPd will let you take your config file and custom code from version 1.0 and drop it into 2.0 with no changes required, even though the codebase running it is entirely different
+    * staticDHCPd will let you take your config file and custom code from version 1.0 and drop it into 2.0 or 3.0 with no changes required, even though the codebase running it is entirely different
   * The concept of a feature-rich server running with a 4MB footprint scares you

-If you think it might be a good match for your needs, take a look at its [five-minute quick-start guide](https://github.com/flan/staticdhcpd/blob/2.0.x/staticDHCPd/README).
+If you think it might be a good match for your needs, take a look at its [five-minute quick-start guide](https://github.com/flan/staticdhcpd/blob/3.0.x/staticDHCPd/README).

 ---